-This is a 5 day course designed for engineering candidates pursuing their MCA Approved Engine Course Certificate or for ambitious mariners desiring to improve their knowledge related to engineering fundamentals.
-This course is also an excellent addition to any deckhand, mate or captains resume!
+This is a 5 day (30 Hour) course designed to give candidates the general fundamentals and knowledge about the general care and maintenance to keep engines on smaller vessels in good operational condition This course is also an excellent addition to any deckhand, mate or captains resume!
 Students come from all over the world for this course.
 It is open to everyone.

-This course follows the MCA syllabus for the 30 hour Approved Engine Course Certification.
-This is an entry level engineering course.
 The objective of this course is to provide the candidate with the knowledge to serve in an entry level capacity in the engineering department or for a crewmember primarily working in another department to assist with engineering functions.
-It is not a diesel mechanics course and will not include the tearing down/rebuilding of engines.
+This course is not a diesel mechanics course however, it does include the tearing down/rebuilding of engines.

-The AEC course does include valuable classroom training and laboratory knowledge familiarization.
+The AEC I course includes valuable classroom and laboratory training.

 Classroom Training/Theory Subjects Include: